bmulley16/Car_Project/README.md

 <h1>Description:</h1>

-Money-Smart Motors was designed to obtain price and parts data on cars to helpminimize maintenence costs.
+Money-Smart Motors was designed to obtain price and parts data on cars to helpminimize maintenence costs on my personal vehicles.

 <h1>Motivation:</h1>